lucky-wolf/DW2-XL/README.md

 - Do not lose damage with distance (slugs don't slow down in space, or lose energy).
   - But they continue to be quite inaccurate with range.
 - Kinetic PD does more raw damage than blaster or beam PD, but it's less accurate.
+- I overhauled this line of weapons to give a better progression and to make them more viable for non-humans.
+  - Humans still have racial locked techs in this line, and they are just better than the standard models.

 ## Energy Torpedoes
 - Boskaran's Firestorm torpedo line is deeper and gives you a large weapon sooner.
+  - The large varient requires a separate line of research to unlock.
 - Mortalen's torpedoes line is split into fighter/small and medium/large lines.
-  - all of these techs have been extended by 4 additional levels each to keep them viable throughout the game.
+  - All of these techs have been extended by 4 additional levels each to keep them viable throughout the game.

 ## Fighters and Bombers
 - The Fighter and Bomber craft portion of the tech tree has been made more elegant and rational.